Hertig-family/CPPON/readme.txt

                     STRUCT_LISTS *tsp = sysdata->getElement( "system.configuration.tsp" );
                     /*
                      * Note: Could of used "system/configuration/tsp"
-		     * tsp should be considered a constent pointer, don't delete or modify it */ if( tsp )  // Make sure your request was successful.
+		     * tsp should be considered a consent pointer, don't delete or modify it */ if( tsp )  // Make sure your request was successful.
                     {
                         /*
-                         * Access to all "primitive" data types is a structure are controled by a single semaphore
+                         * Access to all "primitive" data types is a structure are controlled by a single semaphore
                          * therefore to improve performance and keep all related data updated together the
-                         * sepaphore can for any one item can be "captured" and held while updating all the items
+                         * semaphore can for any one item can be "captured" and held while updating all the items
                          * Access the data relative to the tsp item and pass "false" to avoid attempting to
-                         * aquire the sepahore again */
+                         * acquire the semaphore again */
-                        sysdata->waitSem( "address", tsp );   				// lock the semephore
+                        sysdata->waitSem( "address", tsp );   				// lock the semaphore
                         sysdata->readString( "address", &address, false, tsp );         // read a string
                         sysdata->readString( "amazon_number, amazonId, 18, false, tsp );// read into char buffer
                         sysdata->readBool( "installed", &hasTSP, false, tsp );          // read a boolean